Home > Apparel

 Make sure your fleece jacket fits and layers well before depending on it in the backcountry; (photo/Chris Carter)

 Jackets like the Arc’teryx Kyanite Hoodie and Patagonia R1 TechFace or Air fit this bill.
-Some of these may not be as cozy as the less athletic, comfort-oriented models, but will regulate temperature better during intense activity like rock climbing or trail running.
-It’s important to consider how you plan on using your fleece, and the ratio of comfort to performance that you want on your adventure before deciding what to buy.
+Some may not be as cozy as the less athletic, comfort-oriented models, but they will regulate temperature better during intense activities like rock climbing or trail running.
+Before deciding what to buy, it’s important to consider how you plan on using your fleece and the ratio of comfort to performance that you want on your adventure.

 Recycled Fibers

-A portion of fleece jackets such as the Patagonia R1 TechFace Hoodie and Helly Hansen Daybreaker Fleece Jacket use recycled fibers like nylon and polyester.
+Some fleece jackets, such as the Patagonia R1 TechFace Hoodie and Fjรคllrรคven Abisko Trail Fleece Jacket, use recycled fibers like nylon and polyester.
 One recycled fabric, for instance, is made by Repreve, which uses post-consumer plastic water bottles to create the textile.

 Best Fleece Jackets